statelyai/xstate/docs/guides/activities.md

 ## Restarting Activities

 When [restoring a persisted state](./states.md#persisting-state), activities that were previously running are _not restarted_ by default.
-This is to prevent undesirable and/or unexpected behavior.
+This is to prevent undesirable or unexpected behavior.
 However, activities can be manually started by adding `start(...)` actions to the persisted state before restarting a service:

 ```js
 import { State, actions } from 'xstate';